mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 When I sat down to write my first cold email to a potential customer, I realized I *was* scared.
 It wasn't at all like when I was a salesman.
 I was selling my own product rather than something I was hired by someone else to sell.
 I wasn't afraid of hearing "no," but I was afraid of the customer thinking, "Is that the best you can do?"
 Because I want to say, "If you think the website looks stupid, it's just because it's a prototype and it will look better once you give me money and justify the product's existence!"
 But that's not something I imagine customers are excited to read.

+When I explained what my product did to friends, it was easy to be hand wavey about the details.
+"It's useful for cooking apps because it makes search better.
+If users enter a search query, they don't want to ever match on 'tablespoon.'"
+Writing an email to a recipe app developer, I had to come up with a compelling reason why using my product is going to be worth not only the cost I'm charging them, but the nontrivial dev time.
+My tablespoon example, but what could a customer possibly type where they'd get an incorrect match on tablespoon?

 # When should I have launched?

 Looking back, I think I should have launched once I had a working MVP.
 My website is nice in that it offers a low-friction way for users to test out the functionality, but RapidAPI already kind of has that functionality.
 With RapidAPI, customers have to enter a credit card to even test out my service, but it's possible that's actually a positive.
 It filters out people who had no interest in ever paying for the service.